fenbf/cpp17features/readme.md

 f(std::pair(42, 'z'));
 ```

-although it is semantically equivalent, because `std::pair` is a _template class_, and template classes could not apply type deduction in their initialization.
+although it is semantically equivalent.
+This was not legal because `std::pair` is a _template class_, and template classes could not apply type deduction in their initialization.

 So before C++17 one has to write out the types explicitly, even though this does not add any new information: